nimroddanielmaayan/natours/notes.md

 - Chaining multiple controllers\middleware to one route: It's possible to chain several controllers to one route, and they will all run in order.
 For example: checkId -> checkBody -> createTour

+- Mounting a router on a route: It's possible to mount a router on a route, so that all the routes in the router will be applied to that route.
+For example: app.use("/api/v1/tours", tourRouter).
+This is common practice

 ### Serving Static Files

 - This subject is simple but super important for any web application